arminzou/software-engineering-knowledge-base/docs/fundamentals/networking.md

 ### TCP

-A connection-oriented transport protocol that provides a reliable communication channel between devices over the internet with guaranteed delivery and ordered data transmission.
+A reliable method for sending data that ensures every piece arrives correctly and in the right order, like sending a registered package that requires signatures at each step.

+**TCP (Transmission Control Protocol)** is like having a conversation where you confirm each sentence before continuing - it's slower but guarantees nothing gets lost or mixed up.

 #### Connection-Oriented Communication

-TCP establishes a dedicated connection through *Three-way Handshake* before exchanging data and ensures all packets arrive correctly.
+TCP establishes a dedicated connection through _Three-way Handshake_ before exchanging data and ensures all packets arrive correctly.

 !!! info "Three-Way Handshake"